Orders

 The Orders API provides endpoints for creating, finalizing, paying, and managing orders:

-POST /orders/new – Create a new order with line items and customer info.
+Create an Order – Create a new order with line items and customer info.
 Optionally finalize and execute payment in one call.

-POST /orders/lookup – Retrieve an order by ID.
+Lookup an Order – Retrieve an order by ID.
 Returns current status, line items, payment state, and next actions.

-POST /orders/finalize – Finalize an existing order.
+Finalize an Order – Finalize an existing order.
 Makes line items immutable and generates invoice without executing payment.

-POST /orders/confirm_payment – Submit customer confirmation token.
+Confirm a Payment – Submit customer confirmation token.
 Required when payment's next_action is confirm_payment.

-POST /orders/request_confirmation – Manually request a new confirmation token.
+Request Confirmation – Manually request a new confirmation token.
 Use when customer didn't receive initial SMS or exhausted retry attempts.

-POST /orders/complete – Mark an order as fulfilled and complete.
+Complete an Order – Mark an order as fulfilled and complete.
 Call this after the customer receives their items or you deliver the service.
 Payment must be successful before completion.
 For offline payments (cash, bank transfer), optionally pass paid_out_of_band: true to mark the payment as paid in the same request.

-POST /orders/page – List orders with pagination.
+Page Through Orders – List orders with pagination.
 Filter by status, customer, date range, or other criteria.

 Was this page helpful?